 Repotting: Repot the tree during spring every other year, using a basic soil mixture.
 Ficus tolerates root-pruning very well.

-Acquisition of ficus ginseng bonsai: Ficus plants are available as cheap bonsai or pot plants in nearly every home-store, building supplies store or nursery.
-Mass-produced cheap bonsai in most cases bring a lot of problems with them, like ugly scars from rusty wire that bit into the bark, unattractive shapes, often poorly grafted branches in odd positions, bad soil and sometimes inappropriate pots without drainage holes.
-Specialised bonsai traders offer everything from young plants, pre-bonsai and pre-styled ficus trees up to high-value bonsai, in most cases well-tended and of good quality.
+Acquisition of ficus ginseng Bonsai: Ficus plants are available as cheap Bonsai or pot plants in nearly every home-store, building supplies store or nursery.
+Mass-produced cheap Bonsai in most cases bring a lot of problems with them, like ugly scars from rusty wire that bit into the bark, unattractive shapes, often poorly grafted branches in odd positions, bad soil and sometimes inappropriate pots without drainage holes.
+Specialized Bonsai traders offer everything from young plants, pre-Bonsai and pre-styled ficus trees up to high-value Bonsai, in most cases well-tended and of good quality.

 Pests / diseases: The fig species are quite resistant against pests.
 Depending on the location, especially in winter, a number of problems can occur anyway.
 Dry air and a lack of light weaken the Bonsai ficus and often result in leaf drop.
 In a poor condition like this, ficus Bonsai are sometimes infested with scale or spider mites.
 Customary systemic insecticide sticks to put into the soil or insecticide / miticide sprays will work, but the weakened ficus' living conditions must also be improved.
 Plant lamps (shining 12 – 14 hours a day) and frequent misting of the leaves during the recovery can be helpful.